 Ensure that any DAM you invest in comes with customizable backend hubs.
-The primary benefit of a drag-and-drop system and metadata settings is that your DAM manager no longer needs the help of IT to create new tagging structures, asset collections, or add new metadata fields.
-Managers can adjust the user interface and experience at any time-changing how your platform appears to users based on permissions, role-based rules, or usability.
+The major benefit of a drag-and-drop system and metadata settings is that your DAM manager no longer needs the help of IT to create new tagging structures, asset collections, or add new metadata fields.
+Managers can make adjustments any time to the user interface and experience-adjusting how your platform appears to users based on permissions, role-based rules, or usability.